Overview

 Getting There

 Ashford Castle is accessed via the N59 road, with the main gatehouse located just off the Cong‑Lough Corrib turn‑off.
 The nearest airports are Ireland West Airport Knock (NOC) (≈ 70 km) and Galway Airport (GWY) (≈ 80 km).
-A rental car is the most convenient way to explore the surrounding west of Ireland, though private airport transfers can be arranged through the concierge.
+The closest railway station is Galway Station, with regular services to Dublin and the west of Ireland; from there a rental car or private transfer (arrange via the concierge) is the most convenient way to reach the castle.

 Booking & Stay Details

-- The castle offers exclusive‑use bookings for weddings, corporate events and private holidays; availability is managed by the on‑site conference team.
+- Exclusive‑use bookings are available for weddings, corporate events and private holidays; the on‑site conference team manages availability.

 - Special packages (e.g., Halloween family programme, anniversary retreats) are promoted on the official website and often include activities such as wizarding school for children, guided history tours and complimentary spa credits.

-- Accessibility – While many public areas are wheelchair‑friendly, some historic rooms retain original staircases; guests requiring assistance should contact the concierge in advance.
+- Accessibility – Many public areas are wheelchair‑friendly, though some historic rooms retain original staircases; guests requiring assistance should contact the concierge in advance.

 Fees & Reservations